idrissyed7/DDSPermissionsManager/README.md

 See [Canonical Topic Names](#canonical-topic-names) for more details.

 In addition to the documents necessary for DDS Security, the Secret Store is a good candidate for database credentials and the secrets for JWT generation.

-## Configuring GCP Secret Manager as a Secret Store

-The following environment variables should be set to enable GCP Secret Manager:

-* GCP_CREDENTIALS_ENABLED - true
-* GCP_PROJECT_ID - the GCP Project ID

-Beyond this, the service account used by the Web API will need access to the Secret Manager.

 ### Steps to produce necessary artifacts (Identity CA, Permissions CA, governance file)